Curt Motton: Baltimore Orioles

-1972 season
+Motton's personality was an important contribution to the team and the community.
+Hall of Fame Oriole pitcher Jim Palmer said of Motton, "'He would light up a room.'"
+In 1970, he and his wife moved into a mostly white apartment building in Woodlawn, Baltimore County, Maryland, and were known for their "infectiously kind, sensitive, and warm" natures in the community.
+On one occasion, a recently widowed neighbor called him late at night because a burglar was attempting to break into her apartment.
+In only his underwear, Motton grabbed a baseball bat and chased the would-be burglar from the building.

+Milwaukee Brewers and California Angels

 Motton remained with the Orioles through 1971, winning a World Series with the team in 1970.
 Prior to the start of the 1972 season, Motton was traded to the Milwaukee Brewers for a player to be named later and cash.
-Expected to compete for one of the starting outfield jobs, he ended up being beat out by John Briggs and Joe Lahoud.
+Expected to compete for one of the starting outfield jobs, he ended up being beaten out by John Briggs and Joe Lahoud.
 Motton was critical of manager Dave Bristol over his lack of playing time, and was traded to the California Angels for minor league pitcher Archie Reynolds just over a month into the season.
-He batted just .156 for his two clubs, and began the 1973 season assigned to the Angels' triple A affiliate, the Salt Lake City Angels.
+He batted just .156 for his two clubs, and began the 1973 season assigned to the Angels' Triple-A affiliate, the Salt Lake City Angels.
 After batting just .152 in 28 games for Salt Lake, the Angels released Motton, and he returned to the Orioles.
 Motton appeared in just seven more games for the Orioles over the next two seasons.